 An independent income is an income that you earn yourself and for which you have paid taxes and social security contributions.
-Read if you income is independent.

 Your income from paid employment is sustainable if you will receive the income for another 12 months.
 For example, you have an open-ended contract (permanent contract) or a temporary contract that is still valid for at least 12 months.

 The amount you have to earn, is called the required amount.
 The required amount equals the statutory minimum wage.
 Or 70% of the statutory minimum wage for a single parent that wants a child to live with you in the Netherlands.
 The statutory minimum wage and the required amount change every 6 months, on 1 January and 1 July.
-Check the required amount for you.
-And read how the required amount is calculated for your income.

 You can, for example, add up income from different employers.
 Or a salary in paid employment and profit from your own company.
 Each income should, however, meet the requirements for that income.
 All incomes together should at least equal the required amount.